pikapods/docs.pikapods.com/apps/photoprism.md

 ## Maximum Upload Size

 PikaPods does not impose a maximum upload limit.
-However, PhotoPrism's default maximum upload limit is set to 1 GB.
-You can increase this limit by setting the `PHOTOPRISM_ORIGINALS_LIMIT` environment variable.
-This value is in megabytes (MB), so to set the maximum upload limit to 2 GB, you would set `PHOTOPRISM_ORIGINALS_LIMIT` to `2000`.

-You can adjust the `PHOTOPRISM_ORIGINALS_LIMIT` value in the PikaPods control panel, in the pod's settings.

-Here are the steps on how to increase the maximum upload limit:
+PhotoPrism itself applies two separate size limits, both defaulting to 1000 MB (1 GB):

+- `PHOTOPRISM_UPLOAD_LIMIT`: the maximum total size of files uploaded through the web interface, in MB.
+- `PHOTOPRISM_ORIGINALS_LIMIT`: the maximum size of any single media file, in MB.
+This applies to all media files when they are indexed, not only web uploads.
+Files larger than this are skipped even when added over WebDAV or placed directly in the originals folder.

+Both limits apply to web uploads, so to upload larger files you generally need to raise both.
+To allow 2 GB, set each to `2000`.
+To remove the limits entirely, set each to `-1`.

+To change these values:

 - Open the PikaPods control panel.
 - Click on the pod's settings.
 - Scroll down to the "ENV VARS" section.
-- Enter the desired value in MB for the upload limit in the PHOTOPRISM_ORIGINALS_LIMIT field.
+- Set `PHOTOPRISM_UPLOAD_LIMIT` and `PHOTOPRISM_ORIGINALS_LIMIT` to your desired
+  value in MB.
-- Click on the "Save" button.
+- Click "Save".

-The maximum upload limit will be updated to the value you entered.
+The maximum upload limit will be updated to the desired value.